Biomarker-Development-at-INM7/JTrack-Documents/docs/source/JTrack_Dashboard.rst

-**Downloading the Survey JSON**
+**Downloading the survey JSON**

 The download icon (⬇) in the top-right corner of the page exports the entire survey definition as a JSON file.
 This JSON can be used for:

 - Backups
 - Versioning